srikanth-srinvas/srikanth-srinvas.github.io/cv.md

 ## Awards and Honors
 * Jul 2021: Schlegel Family Endowed Fellowship Recipient, Awarded by the University for 2021-2022
-* March 2020: 2nd place at PIBBS Sci-5, Annual Research Presentation competition, Keck School of Medicine
+* Oct 2019: 2nd place at PIBBS Sci-5, Annual Research Presentation competition, Keck School of Medicine
+* Oct 2019: Winner of Alix Venture Award and Finalist, Health++ hackaton at Stanford University
 * 2017 PhD GEM Associate Fellow, The National GEM Consortium and University of Southern California
 * 2017 AAAS/Science Program for Excellence in Science, University of Southern California
 * Jul 2016: F1000 Outstanding Poster Award, ISCB Student Council Symposium at ISMB.
 1st out of 30 posters.